makethingshappy/IoTflow/IoTflow Forge/README.md

 - **IoTsmart ESP32-S3** - Tiny Adaptor Board with Cable is required for flashing
 - **IoTsmart RP2040 or RP2350** - Tiny Adaptor Board with Cable is required for flashing
 - **IoTsmart XIAO** - Tiny Adaptor Board with Cable is required for flashing
-- **IoTsmart XIAO** - Tiny Adaptor Board with Cable is required for flashing
+- **IoTsmart SAMD21** - Tiny Adaptor Board with Cable is required for flashing

 *Note:*